lmatte7/meshtastic-go/README.md

 ## Command syntax

 A full list of commands can be viewed by running `--help`.
 Each command also has its own `--help` flag that provides more information on its subcommands and flags.

-Every command requires the `--port` flag to be set with the current serial port the radio is attached to.
-This defaults to `/dev/cu.SLAB_USBtoUART`.
+Every command requires the `--port` flag to be set to the port the radio is attached to.
+This can be set to a serial port (like `/dev/cu.SLAB_USBtoUART`) or an IP address depending on which communication method should be used to communicate with the radio.
+The CLI will automatically determine if TCP or serial communications should be used depending on what value is provided to `--port`.

 ```
 NAME: